uday-gvsu/base/docs/proposal-template.md

-#  add .
-Earlier i wrote this in readme file of project proposal
+# Earlier i wrote this in readme file of project proposal

 # Team name: E-commerce platform (or) SAD Project